-The 2026 Formula 1 season arrives as a landmark chapter in motorsport history with an unprecedented 24-race calendar stretching across 5 continents.
-This richly packed season will commence under the bright lights of Melbourne on March 8 and draw to a close at Yas Marina Circuit in Abu Dhabi on December 6.
+The 2026 F1 season arrives as a landmark chapter in motorsport history with an unprecedented 24-race calendar stretching across 5 continents.
+It consists of 24 Grand Prix races across five continents, starting with the Australian Grand Prix on March 8 and concluding at the Yas Marina Circuit on December 6.

 Across renowned classics and exciting new venues, fans will experience the thrill of F1 racing events featuring innovative technologies including new hybrid engines and cars powered by 100% sustainable fuels.
 The integration of cutting-edge engineering and a regionalized race calendar promises weekends full of adrenaline and unpredictability, marking the Formula One 2026 season as one of the most dynamic yet.